codestation/gclite/readme.txt

 Notes: make sure that this is the 1st plugin listed in vsh.txt

 Known issues:
-Change of category in the PSPGo requires a VSH reset.
+* Change of category in the PSPGo requires a VSH reset.
+* ME doesn't merge the categories with the same name between /ISO and /PSP/GAME
+* The Folder mode has a limitation of 30 characters for the combination of folder name + homebrew folder name, e.g.: My homebrews/AwesomeBigHomebrew is valid but My homebrews/AwesomeBigHomebrews isn't (i am not counting the "/").
+  Note: the japanese and other non-ascii characters are 2 bytes wide, e.g.: カラフル counts as 8 chars.

-ME doesn't merge the categories with the same name between /ISO and /PSP/GAME Sometimes homebrew can't be read inside categories in Folder mode if the names are non-ascii.
+Sometimes homebrew can't be read inside categories in Folder mode if the names are non-ascii.

 Changelog